nattadasu/ryuuRyuusei/README.md

 <!-- omit in toc -->
 #### User Settings

+- `/usersettings autoembed` - Toggle autoembed for the bot response from the user with supported platform URL.
 - `/usersettings language list` - List all available languages for the bot response
 - 👁️ `/usersettings language set` - Set your preferred language for the bot